Castres: Main sights

 Castres possesses the renowned Goya Museum, created in 1840, which contains the largest collection of Spanish paintings in France.
 A Jaurès Museum was also opened in 1954 in the house where Jean Jaurès was born in 1859.

 The Jardin botanique Pierre Fabre "La Michonne" is a private botanical garden and conservatory that can be visited.

+Tourism labels

+The commune has been awarded the "Commune à découvrir" tourism and heritage label.
+In 2024, it obtained 2.5 clocks.

 Sports

 As one might expect of a town of western Occitania nicknamed Ovalie, the main sport in Castres is rugby union, followed religiously by many locals.
 The local professional club is Castres Olympique, who are five-time champions of France (in 1949, 1950, 1993, 2013 and 2018).
-Castres Olympique is the property of local tycoon Pierre Fabre, founder and president of Pierre Fabre Group.
+Castres Olympique was the property of local tycoon Pierre Fabre, founder and president of Pierre Fabre Group.

 The finish of Stage 12 of the 2007 Tour de France was in Castres.